udaysinh-git/minimal-portfolio/README.md

 To show your Discord/VS Code/game status, set:

 - `ACTIVITIES_USER_ID` (your Discord user ID, used by the Lanyard API)

+### Blog View Tracking

+The portfolio automatically tracks blog post views and displays view counts on the blog listing page.
+Views are stored in Google Sheets (Sheet3) and include:

+- **Slug**: The URL slug of the blog post
+- **Title**: The blog post title
+- **Views**: Total view count
+- **Last Viewed**: Timestamp of the last view

+**Features:**

+- Session-based tracking (prevents duplicate counts from the same user session)
+- Real-time view count display on the blog listing page
+- Automatic tracking when users visit blog posts
+- Fallback to Google Sheets for reliable data storage

+**Setup:**

+### Manual Setup (Recommended)

+1. **Open your Google Sheets document** that you're using for this portfolio (the one with Sheet1 for Spotify and Sheet2 for Discord activity)

+2. **Create a new sheet**:

+   - Click the "+" button at the bottom left of your Google Sheets
+   - Rename the new sheet to "Sheet3" (exactly as shown)

+3. **Add headers in row 1**:

+   - Column A1: `Slug`
+   - Column B1: `Title`
+   - Column C1: `Views`
+   - Column D1: `Last Viewed`

+4. **Verify your setup**:
+   - Your Google Sheets should now have 3 sheets: Sheet1, Sheet2, and Sheet3
+   - Sheet3 should have the 4 headers in the first row
+   - The system will automatically populate data when people visit your blog posts

+### Automatic Setup (Fallback)

+If you don't set up Sheet3 manually, the system will automatically create it with the correct structure when the first blog view is tracked.

+### View Display

+- The blog listing page
+- Individual blog post pages

 ### Securing Secrets for Git